wds4/tribal-tapestry/essays/bookJustification/introduction/firstRule.md

 two modes:
 - the default cognitive mode; standard mode;
-- the anti-default cognitive mode; the reverse default mode; anti-standard mode; the Upside Down mode; self-sacrificial mode; toxicity mode; virtue mode
+- the anti-default cognitive mode; the reverse default mode; backwards mode; anti-standard mode; reverse-standard mode; the Upside Down mode; self-sacrificial mode; toxicity mode; virtue mode

 Rename the Prime Directive:

-First Rule of Toxicity.
+First Rule of Anti Standard Mode.

 The first rule of the Reverse Default mode: we don't talk about the reverse default mode.